Iranian protests against compulsory hijab: Islamic Republic's Penal Code

 Article 639 of the same book says, two types of people shall be sentenced one year to ten years' imprisonment; first a person who establishes or directs a place of immorality or prostitution, second, a person who facilitates or encourages people to commit immorality or prostitution.

 These are some of the laws under which some protesters were charged.
+During the Iranian revolution in 1979, the veil was used as a way to protest Pahlavi's government.

 Background

-Before the Iranian Islamic Revolution of 1979 (during the reign of Mohammad Reza Pahlavi, the last Shah of Iran), the hijab was not compulsory, though some Iranian women during this period wore headscarves or chador.
+Before the Iranian Revolution, during the reign of Mohammad Reza Pahlavi, the hijab was not compulsory, though some Iranian women during this period wore headscarves or chador.

 After the 1979 Islamic revolution, the hijab gradually became compulsory.
-In 1979, Ruhollah Khomeini announced that women should observe Islamic dress code; His statement sparked demonstrations, the International Women's Day Protests in Tehran, 1979, which were met by government assurances that the statement was only a recommendation.
+In 1979, Ruhollah Khomeini announced that women should observe Islamic dress code; His statement sparked demonstrations, the 1979 International Women's Day protests in Tehran, which were met by government assurances that the statement was only a recommendation.
 Hijab was subsequently made mandatory in government and public offices in 1980, and in 1983 it became mandatory for all women.

-In 2018, a government run survey dating back to 2014, was released by President Hassan Rouhani, showing that 49.8% of Iranians were against compulsory or mandatory hijab.
+In 2018, a government-run survey dating back to 2014, was released by President Hassan Rouhani, showing that 49.8% of Iranians were against compulsory or mandatory hijab.
 The report was released by the Center for Strategic Studies, the research arm of the Iranian President's office, and was titled "Report of the first hijab special meeting" in July 2014 in a PDF format.

 On 2 February 2018, a poll conducted by the Center for International and Security Studies at Maryland (CISSM) showed that a few Iranians agreed with "changing Iran's political system or relaxing strict Islamic law".

 An independent survey by GAMAAN conducted in 2020 showed that 58% of Iranians did not believe in hijab altogether, and 72% were against compulsory hijab rules.
 Only 15% insisted on the legal obligation to wear it in public.

-Iran is the only country in the world that requires non-Muslim women to wear a headscarf.
-For example, in January 2018, a Chinese female musician was humiliatingly veiled in the middle of her concert performance.
+Iran is the only country in the world that requires non-Muslim resident women to wear a headscarf.
+In January 2018, a Chinese female musician had a black cloth placed over her head after her hijab fell off in the middle of her concert performance.
+The event was described as "suppression", "humiliating", and "shameful".